d-bl/MAE-gf/docs/counting-new.md

 2. <span class="stch">Cross only</span> is a valid stitch.
 However, a lacework with only crosses and no twists at all does not hold together. <span class="stch">Cross only</span> can only be used in combination with other stitches.
 3. Twist left followed by twist right is the same as twist right followed by twist left.
 This is also the same as twisting both pairs, i.e.: LR = RL = T.
 4. Twisting both left and right pairs is treated as one action because the left and right sides are done in parallel by the lacemaker.
-5. The placing of pins changes the appearance of the ground.
+5. Different placing of pins can change the appearance of the ground.
 Pins are not considered in our lists and counting.

 ### Rules for counting and cataloguing words representing stitches

 1. Every word must start with a “C”.
+2. Every word must end with a "C".
-2. Every word of length greater than two must contain at least one symbol of the set { T , R , L }.
+3. Every word of length greater than two must contain at least one symbol of the set { T , R , L }.
-3. For a consecutive sequence of the symbols { T , R , L } in a word, if the sequence contains an “R”, it cannot contain an “L”.
+4. For a consecutive sequence of the symbols { T , R , L } in a word, if the sequence contains an “R”, it cannot contain an “L”.
 Similarly, if the sequence contains an “L”, it cannot contain an “R”.
-4. For a consecutive sequence of the symbols { T , R , L }, the sequence must be arranged in least lexicographical order: “T” &lt; “R” &lt; “L”.
+5. For a consecutive sequence of the symbols { T , R , L }, the sequence must be arranged in least lexicographical order: “T” &lt; “R” &lt; “L”.
 (This gives a canonical form.
 Lexicographical order, which is like alphabetical order, puts all of the symbols in a consistent order so that strings like rtrr, rrtr, trrr and rrtr, when sorted, are all the same, i.e. trrr.)
-5. A word (represented by "b") and its mirrored versions ("d", "p" and "q") are treated as equivalent and only counted once.
+6. A word (represented by "b") and its mirrored versions ("d", "p" and "q") are treated as equivalent and only counted once.
 The canonical form of the word is the lexicographically least variant of its b, d, p and q forms.
 For example, the words ccrclc , cclcrc , crclcc, and clcrcc are all related by mirror reflections so they count as one unique word which is represented in our list by the canonical form ccrclc.
 Consequence: in the canonical form, the first occurrence of a symbol from { R , L } must be an "R".

 ### Limitations

 1. We consider words up to a maximal length of 13 symbols.
 2. The number of consecutive symbols from { C } in a word is limited to two.
 3. The number of consecutive symbols from { T , R , L } in a word is limited to three.
-4. Twists between two stitches are not considered.

-### Twists between stitches

-Between every two stitches, 0, 1 or more twists can be made.
-Examples:
-* crc : crc , crct , crcr , crcl , crctt , crctr , crctl , crcrr , crcll , crcttt , crcttr , crcttl, crctrr , crctll , crcrrr , crclll , ...
-* ctctc : ctctct , ctctcr , ctctctt , ctctctr , ctctcrr , ctctcttt , ctctcttr , ctctctrr , ctctcrrr , ... (rule 6 is applied)

 ### How to make mirrored words

-#### How to make a vertical mirrored word: b &rArr; d
+#### Mirrored representation: b &rArr; d

-a. replace all "R" in the word with "L" and all "L" with "R".
+a.
+Replace all "R" in the word with "L" and all "L" with "R"

 > ctrctlc &rArr; ctlctrc

-#### How to make a horizontal mirrored, applying rule 4: b &rArr; p
+#### Mirrored representation: b &rArr; p

 a.
-Read word backwards.
+Read word backwards
 b.
-Re-order twist groups: T &lt; R &lt; L.
+Re-order twist groups: T &lt; R &lt; L

 > ctrctlc &rArr; cltcrtc &rArr; ctlctrc

 #### How to make the quartet of words

 a.
-Apply vertical mirror.
+Apply mirror b &rArr; d
 b.
-Apply horizontal mirror on both the original word and the result from step a).
+Apply mirror b &rArr; p on both the original word and the result from step a)

 > ctrclc , ctlcrc , clctrc , crctlc

 #### Internal symmetry

-A word (C..C) can only be its own vertical mirror (b = d) if it has no left or right twist actions (only "T", no "R" and no "L").
+The mirrored representations of word b and d are equal if b has no left or right twist actions (only "T", no "R" and no "L").
-A word (C..C) can only be its own horizontal mirror (b = p) if its a palindrome.
+The mirrored representations of word b and p are equal if b is a palindrome.
-A word (C..C) is symmetric (b = d = q = p) if it has no left or right twist and it is a palindrome.
+All mirrored represations d,q,p of word b are equal if b has no left or right twist and is a palindrome.

 ## Listing and counting